meteyou/docs/docs/dell-wyse-3040/index.md

+---
+title: Dell Wyse 3040 Thin Client
+description: The Dell Wyse 3040 Thin Client is a compact and energy-efficient Mini-PC, suitable for various projects like 3D printers with Klipper/Mainsail.
+---

 # Dell Wyse 3040 Thin Client
 The Dell Wyse 3040 Thin Client is a compact and good available Mini-PC / Thinclient, valued for its small size and energy efficiency.
 It has gained